 - Honey roasted almonds

-If you’re willing to scoop some yogurt for those who choose it, this is a very mommy-hands-off approach and MUCH healthier than the boxes.
-Plus kids like being able to pick what THEY want for a snack.
-You just limit their options. 🙂
+If you’re willing to scoop some yogurt for those who choose it, this can be a mostly hands-off approach and MUCH more filling than the packaged snacks.
+Plus, kids like being able to pick what THEY want for a snack.
+You just choose the options beforehand.

 - Celery